-Do not connect your Grabster to the PC or notebook yet!
+Please do not connect your Grabster AV 200 to the PC just yet!

-- 1. Close all active applications.
+- 1. Please close all active applications.

-- 2. Insert the installation CD into your CD-ROM drive.
+- 2. Insert the driver CD-ROM into your CD-ROM drive.

-- 3. Choose the language you want.
+- 3. Choose your language.

-- 4. Click "Driver installation".
+- 4. Click the driver installation option.

-- 5. Follow the instructions on the screen.
+- 5. Follow the instructions as they appear on your screen.